paepke/pyramid_epfl/docs/beginner/users/tutorial/tutorial_1.rst

 browser's refresh button, the values of the form are kept.

 As a next step, we want to handle the event when the user clicks on the submit button.
 You can add event handling methods to any component.
-Ultimatively, we want to handle this event on our cfForm, since we have to react on the event and create a new note with the values of the form's fields.
+Ultimatively, we want to handle this event on our Form, since we have to react on the event and create a new note with the values of the form's fields.

 Currently, the event when clicking the button is bubbled up the form.
 Neither the button nor the form provide an event currently, so let's add event handling functionality to the form.
-The easiest way to handle this event is by using an inherited class from cfForm:
+The easiest way to handle this event is by using an inherited class from Form:

 .. code-block:: python

-    class NoteForm(cfForm):
+    class NoteForm(Form):

-        node_list = [cfText(label='Title',
+        node_list = [Text(label='Title',
                             name='title',
                             default='Insert a title here!'),
-                     cfTextarea(label='Text',
+                     Textarea(label='Text',
                                 name='text'),
-                     cfButton(value='Submit',
+                     Button(value='Submit',
                               event_name='submit')]

 	class HomeRoot(epfl.components.CardinalLayout):